facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Are within five years of retirement — or recently retired

-• Have accumulated meaningful retirement assets and want to use them intentionally
+• Have accumulated meaningful retirement assets and want to deploy them intentionally

-• Care about after-tax income, Medicare thresholds, and long-term sustainability
+• Care about after-tax income, tax thresholds, and long-term sustainability

 • Prefer structured decision-making and ongoing oversight over one-time projections